 Digital Media and Information Literacy for adults over 60: Five insights for media development

-Digital Media and Information Literacy is crucial, and not only for the young; older adults are also active online.
-What has research shown is important to consider for the digital media literacy of people over 60?
+Digital Media and Information Literacy is crucial, and not just for youth; older adults are also active online.
+So what has research shown that's important when considering the digital media literacy of people over 60?

 Two elderly women in a digital literacy course